Traceable Black-box Watermarks for Federated Learning: Injecting Traceable Black-box Watermarks

 \textbf{Watermark Injection.} For each personalized global model \( \tilde{\theta}_{i}, \forall i \in [n] \), its watermark is injected by training \( \tilde{\theta}_{i} \) on the corresponding distinct watermark dataset \( \mathcal{D}^w_i \) for \( \tau_w \) iterations.
-In this process, only the watermarking region is updated, ensuring that knowledge from the watermark dataset does not spread to the main task region (\autoref{alg: watermarking_start}--\autoref{alg: watermarking_end}).
-Technically, in each step of local training, the mini-batch gradient is multiplied by \( \mathbf{M}_w \) (\autoref{alg: watermark_task_gradient}--\autoref{alg: watermark_task_update}), zeroing out the gradients for the main task region to avoid the impact of the watermark on the main task.
-After watermark injection, the server obtains the watermarked global models, which will be sent to the clients to perform their main tasks of the next training round or deployment (\autoref{alg: return}).
+In this process, only the watermarking region is updated, ensuring that knowledge from the watermark dataset does not spread to the main task region (Line~\ref{alg: watermarking_start}--\ref{alg: watermarking_end}).
+Technically, in each step of local training, the mini-batch gradient $g^s_i$ is multiplied by \( \mathbf{M}_w \) (Line~\ref{alg: watermark_task_gradient}--\ref{alg: watermark_task_update}), zeroing out the gradients for the main task region to avoid the impact of the watermark on the main task.
+After watermark injection, the server obtains the watermarked global models, which will be sent to the clients to perform their main tasks of the next training round or deployment (Line~\ref{alg: return}).
 Since the clients' local training protocol for the main task remains unchanged, model updates continue across the entire parameter space.
-Notably, this case leads to a potential risk: over time, the embedded watermarks may gradually fade.
-To prevent watermark fading, \method can be applied at every training round to continuously enhance the watermark, as advised by prior works~\cite{waffle, shao2024fedtracker, nie2024persistverify, li2022fedipr}.
+However, this introduces a potential risk: the embedded watermarks may gradually fade over time.
+To this end, \method can be applied at every training round to continuously preserve the watermark, as advised by prior works~\citep{waffle, shao2024fedtracker, nie2024persistverify, li2022fedipr}.